rclark/errors/usage.md

 	stack, _ := errors.StackTrace(err)
 	fmt.Println(stack[0].Function)

-	// When the original error does have a stack trace, it will be overwritten. original = withStack()
+	// When the original error does have a stack trace, it will not be
+	// overwritten.
+	original = withStack()
 	err = errors.WithStack(original)
 	stack, _ = errors.StackTrace(err)
 	fmt.Println(stack[0].Function)

-	// With the NoOverwrite option, the original stack trace will be preserved. original = withStack()
+	// With the Overwrite option, the original stack trace will be overwritten. original = withStack()
-	err = errors.WithStack(original, errors.NoOverwrite())
+	err = errors.WithStack(original, errors.Overwrite())
 	stack, _ = errors.StackTrace(err)
 	fmt.Println(stack[0].Function)